What did one email say to the another? Let’s go interactive!

 Personalization is a HUGE part of an interactive email.
 It’s all been said and done- personalize the name, location, and company of the client.
 But what if you could personalize the value you add to their business?
 If you can provide the prospect/client with specifically tailored content and make sure its time efficient- you have already won half of the game!
 Interactive content helps you do just that!

 Suppose you are a car dealer.
-To make your email interactive, you can embed a an interactive quiz like this one:
+To make your email interactive, you can embed an interactive quiz by using high reputable quiz make like this one:

 Or suppose you own a company that sells financial services.
 A calculator like this might not be a bad idea: